marioabreu/levelup-exercises/linux-shell/exercises.md

 ## Getting Around the Filesystem: Absolute and Relative Paths

 1. Absolute path is used when we want to refer to some directory by specifying the path from the root (/), for instance '/usr/bin/bash' or '/Users/Some_user/Desktop/'.
-The relative path is the path we refer from the current directory we are located at, for instance 'cd some_folder/example/' is for change directory to the sub directory some_folder/example/ .
+The relative path is the path we refer from the current directory we are located at, for instance 'cd some_folder/example/' changes directory to the sub directory some_folder/example/ .

 2. Navegating to my home directory (~) i reached '/Users/marioabreu'